lxc/incus/doc/howto/instances_troubleshoot.md

          incus console <instance_name> --show-log

-   Detailed server information
-   : The Incus snap includes a tool that collects the relevant server information for debugging.
-     Enter the following command to run it:

-         sudo lxd.buginfo

 1. Reboot the machine that runs your Incus server.
 1. Try starting your instance again.
    If the error occurs again, compare the logs to check if it is the same error.